 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine bankruptcy and insolvency issues presented by the conflict between the legalized use of marijuana in many states and its treatment as an illegal controlled substance under federal law, and provide practical guidance on counseling clients in Cannabidiol (CBD), hemp, and marijuana-related businesses.
+This CLE course will examine bankruptcy and insolvency issues presented by the conflict between the legalized use of marijuana in many states and its treatment as an illegal controlled substance under federal law, and provide practical guidance on counseling clients in Cannabidiol (CBD), hemp, and marijuana-related businesses.
 The panel will review how different courts have ruled--such as the recent 9th Circuit decision in Garvin v.
 Cook Investments, explain the available federal and state options for distressed companies, and provide innovative strategies and best practices in advising cannabis industry clients.

 - Bankruptcy Code